Vendor intelligence co-op

 You can't tell your good vendors from your bad ones.

 You depend on more of them than ever, and quality is brutal to verify.
 Every review site is funded by the vendors it rates.
-Arodus is the opposite: buyers pool what they actually know, so the truth comes from the people paying, not the people selling.
+Arodus is the opposite: buyers pool what they actually know, so the truth comes from the buyers who pay.

 The problem

-G2, Gartner, the trade press, the review sites, they're paid by the companies they cover.
+The big review sites, the analyst grids, the trade press, they're paid by the companies they cover.
 It's the newspaper that won't run the bad story about its biggest advertiser.

 So spend buys visibility no matter the quality, and the best-marketed vendor and the best vendor often aren't the same one.
 From the outside you can't tell which is which.
 Arodus has no vendor customers to protect.
 It answers only to the buyers in the network.